Civic Center/Grand Park station

 Civic Center/Grand Park station is an underground rapid transit station on the B Line and D Line of the Los Angeles Metro Rail system.
-The station also has street level stops for the J Line of the Los Angeles Metro Busway system.
+The station also has street level stops for the J Line of the Los Angeles Metro Busway system and the Foothill Transit Silver Streak.
 The station is located under Hill Street at its intersection with 1st Street.
-It is located in the Civic Center neighborhood of Los Angeles, after which the station is named, alongside the nearby Grand Park.
+It is located in the Civic Center neighborhood of Los Angeles and serves nearby Grand Park.

 The station is officially named Civic Center/Grand Park/Tom Bradley station after former Los Angeles mayor Tom Bradley, who had a pivotal role in turning the subway into reality.

 Service

 Connections

 In addition to the rail and busway services, Civic Center/Grand Park station is a major hub for municipal bus lines.
 As of 10 September 2023, the following connections are available: